-The industries in which we compete are highly competitive, which could adversely affect our operating results.
+The industries in which we compete are highly competitive, which could adversely affect our results of operations.

 The prepaid financial services and tax refund services industries are highly competitive and include a variety of financial and non-financial services vendors.
 We expect conditions in the markets in which we compete will remain highly competitive.
-For example, Walmart, CVS and others have been selling competitive products at their store locations for the past several years.
-Competition is expected to negatively impact our operating revenues, and could cause us to compete on the basis of price or increase our sales and marketing expenses, any of which would likely seriously harm our business, operating results and financial condition.
+For example, Walmart, CVS and other retail distributors have been selling competitive products at their store locations for the past several years.
+Competition is expected to negatively impact our operating revenues, and could cause us to compete on the basis of price or increase our sales and marketing expenses, any of which would likely seriously harm our business, results of operations and financial condition.
 Our current and potential competitors include: